 It’s crucial for students to gain hands-on experience in addition to earning a degree.
 A degree program’s curriculum commonly offers various opportunities for students to put their skills into practice.
 This usually involves gaining a set amount of work hours in a health administration environment.

 Step 3: Earn a License to Practice

 Although each state requires nursing home administrators to be licensed before they’re allowed to assume the role, the specific requirements vary by state.
 In addition to these state licenses, candidates must also pass a licensing exam from the National Association of Long Term Care Administrator Boards.

-The U.S. Census Bureau projects that by 2029, one in five Americans will be 65 or older.
-This and other statistics that demonstrate an anticipated influx of aging boomers point to an increased future need for qualified, highly skilled nursing home administrators.
-According to the U.S. Bureau of Labor Statistics (BLS), health care administration jobs, such as nursing home administrators, are projected to grow by 20% between 2016 and 2026.
-This represents a substantially faster rate than the 7% growth the BLS projects for the average profession.
-Those who pursue the role could land a financially rewarding position: the BLS lists the 2018 median annual pay for health care administrators at $99,730.
+According to the U.S. Bureau of Labor Statistics (BLS), health care administration jobs, such as nursing home administrators, are projected to grow by 32% between 2019 and 2029.
+This represents a substantially faster rate than the average projected growth for all occupations.
+Those who pursue the role could land a financially rewarding position; the BLS lists the 2020 median annual pay for medical and health services managers at $104,280.